bgdnvk/bgdnvk/README.md

 ## 👋
 I'm Bog, originally from Ukraine but spent most of my life in Spain.
 I'm a Full Stack developer who also acted as a DevOps Engineer and Scrum Master.
 Currently working on my own projects - my interests include cross platform development, web development and arguing on twitter if javascript is better than python.
-In the future I'd like to dive more into ML and participate in open source.
+In the future I'd like to dive more into ML, cybersecurity and participate in open source.

 Additionally I also do stuff like [CodeWars](https://www.codewars.com/users/bgdnvk) and I'm involved in [Hope](http://proyectohope.centromedicodespierta.es/) mostly doing Java.

 Some personal info: used to spend a lot of time in Denmark prior to Covid, almost moved there and to another scandi country but the weather is too good in Spain.